 The magic question requires dedication and discipline.
 You can’t casually approach it; you must be all in otherwise don’t waste your time.

-In every leadership position I held, I coached my team to employ this process; the ones who chose to do the work were rewarded.
+In every leadership position I held, I coached my team to employ this process; the ones who chose to do the work were rewarded with successful careers.